AHA-Projects/.github/profile/README.md

 ## ⚡️ Our Edge AI Approach with Edge Impulse

-Our curriculum leverages **Edge Impulse** as a core platform to empower high schoolers in developing and deploying AI solutions directly on embedded systems.
+Our curriculum leverages **Edge Impulse** as a core platform to empower students in developing and deploying AI solutions directly on embedded systems.
 We've designed the **AHA Board**, a custom electrical circuit board equipped with various sensors (light, heart rate, motion, etc.).
 This board serves as the primary tool for students to:

 1.  **Collect and Engineer Data:** Students gather real-world sensor data from the AHA Board, learning essential data acquisition and pre-processing techniques.
 2.  **Train Edge AI Models:** Using Edge Impulse, students train machine learning models based on their collected data.